kumar-github/tutorial-resources/externalized-configuration-README.md

 ### Run the project from command line using maven

-Go to the project root directory
+Go to the project root directory.

 ```bash
 cd spring-boot-externalized-configuration-101